m4ce/puppet-fluffy/README.md

 The actual network interface

 ##### `ensure` (optional)
 Whether the resource is present or not.
-Valid values are 'present', 'absent'.
+Valid values are `present`, `absent`.
 Defaults to `present`.

 #### fluffy_address
 `fluffy_address` manages the Fluffy addressbook